 The headquarters of CFA is located at the , a subsidiary of the Belgian Red Cross, in Mechelen, Belgium.

 Cochrane First Aid (CFA) was initiated by Prof. Dr. Emmy De Buck, Prof. Dr. Philippe Vandekerckhove, Dr. Anne-Catherine Vanhove and Dr. Bert Avau.

 Prof. Dr. Emmy De Buck is the director of Cochrane First Aid.
-The field coordinator of Cochrane First Aid is Dr. Jorien Laermans.
+Dr. Jorien Laermans is the coordinator of Cochrane First Aid.

 Prof. Dr. Emmy De Buck Dr. Jorien Laermans